AdobeDocs/workfront.en/help/workfront-proof/wp-getstarted/reviewer's-guide/review-and-submit-a-decision.md

 description: In this short instruction we present our new ProofHQ Viewer which highlights the benefits and new functionalities.
 You may still come across the proofs created in our Classic ProofHQ Viewer.
 If the proofs shared with you open in a viewer that looks different to the one presented here, check out our Reviewer’s Guide for the Classic ProofHQ Viewer.
 ---

-# Review and submit a decision in `Workfront Proof` - Reviewer's Guide
+# Review and submit a decision in Workfront Proof - Reviewer's Guide

 >[!IMPORTANT]
 >
->This article refers to functionality in the standalone product `Workfront Proof`.
-For information on proofing inside `Adobe Workfront`, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).
+>This article refers to functionality in the standalone product Workfront Proof.
+For information on proofing inside Adobe Workfront, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).

 In this short instruction we present our new ProofHQ Viewer which highlights the benefits and new functionalities.
-You may still come across the `proofs` created in our Classic ProofHQ Viewer.
-If the `proofs` shared with you open in a viewer that looks different to the one presented here, check out our [Reviewer’s Guide for the Classic ProofHQ Viewer](http://www.proofhq.com/html/user-guide-for-reviewers.html).
+You may still come across the proofs created in our Classic ProofHQ Viewer.
+If the proofs shared with you open in a viewer that looks different to the one presented here, check out our [Reviewer’s Guide for the Classic ProofHQ Viewer](http://www.proofhq.com/html/user-guide-for-reviewers.html).

-## View the `proof`
+## View the proof

-It all starts with someone you know, who has a ProofHQ account and creates a `proof` from their file (i.e., design, document, project, video), and would like you to review and make a decision.
-You are notified about that with a “New `proof`” email.
-Opening a `proof` is as simple as opening an email and clicking on a link.
+It all starts with someone you know, who has a ProofHQ account and creates a proof from their file (i.e., design, document, project, video), and would like you to review and make a decision.
+You are notified about that with a “New proof” email.
+Opening a proof is as simple as opening an email and clicking on a link.

-To start the `proofing` process:
+To start the proofing process:

 1. Open the message in your inbox
-1. Click the blue "Go to `proof`" button
+1. Click the blue "Go to proof" button

-The `Go to `proof`` button launches your default web browser and it will take you to the `proof`.
-The interface you see is called the ProofHQ Viewer and the `proof` awaiting your review will be displayed inside.
+The `Go to proof` button launches your default web browser and it will take you to the proof.
+The interface you see is called the ProofHQ Viewer and the proof awaiting your review will be displayed inside.

 ## Add comments and markups

-You can navigate through the `proof` pages using the tools (1) at the bottom of the ProofHQ Viewer.
+You can navigate through the proof pages using the tools (1) at the bottom of the ProofHQ Viewer.

-If you want to add a comment to the `proof`, or to mark-up an area of the `proof`:
+If you want to add a comment to the proof, or to mark-up an area of the proof:

 <ol>
  <li value="1"> <p>Click the orange <span class="bold">Add Comment</span> button (2)</p> <p> <img src="assets/reviewer's-guide---reviewing-350x191.png" style="width: 350;height: 191;"> </p> </li>
  <li value="2">Type your comment into the comments box (3)</li>
- <li value="3">Add one or more markups (4) to highlight the area of the <span>proof</span> referring to - you have a variety of tools (4) to choose from.</li>
+ <li value="3">Add one or more markups (4) to highlight the area of the proof referring to - you have a variety of tools (4) to choose from.</li>
  <p>Use the rectangle tool to draw a simple box shape.
 Pencil (freehand tool) is great for more precise and complex selections.
 Use the line tool to draw straight lines or polyline to create various shapes.
 Add arrows to call something out or indicate a piece of text.
 The marker tool can be a great highlighter and with the crop tool you can indicate a trim area.
 Change markups color, thickness, or delete markups.</p>
  <p> <img src="assets/reviewer's-guide---reviewing-2-350x195.png" alt="Reviewer_s_guide_-_reviewing_2.png" style="width: 350;height: 195;"> </p>
  <li value="4">Click <span class="bold">Save</span> (5) when you are finished</li>